 Jack and Elizabeth also learned the business end of being goldsmiths/jewelers from that in-store experience during and right after college.
 Elizabeth says, “Peter, the owner, was my mentor, and we learned many of our good business practices and proper jewelry standards from him.”

 After college and marriage, the pair studied and practiced granulation in Santa Fe, New Mexico.
-Since establishing their own studio in Portland in 1996 they’ve experimented with non-traditional color combinations for granulated jewelry and developed alloys and techniques for granulating in 22 karat rose and white gold, as well as platinum.
+They established their own studio in Portland in 1996 and then relocated to Walla Walla in 2019.
+They’ve experimented with non-traditional color combinations for granulated jewelry and developed alloys and techniques for granulating in 22 karat rose and white gold, as well as platinum.
 They work almost exclusively with recycled gold.
-Jack’s ultimate goal is to create a piece that combines all the color combinations.
+Currently they are expanding their work to include the techniques of chasing and repousse- another set of skills requiring a high degree of precision and control.

 Much of the couple’s work incorporates colorful gemstones, and reflects influences as varied as Etruscan craftsmanship and urban architecture.
-“Sometimes our pieces are inspired by specific stones,” Elizabeth says.
-“We pick stones based on their personalities—some are just livelier than others.
-We use many unusual and distinctive varieties of stones.”
+“Most of the time our pieces are inspired by specific stones,” Elizabeth says.
+“We pick stones based on their personalities—they will let us know what they want to be.”
 Jack adds, “Sometimes we design a piece around a specific unique gemstone and sometimes one of us has a vision or inspiration that needs to be created, and we find the right stones to make the idea work.”

 Zaffiro’s (the name means sapphire in Italian) fanatically original pieces incorporate shapes and colors of stones from around the world—and not always the ones you’d expect.
 The top five stones that appear in their work are rainbow moonstones, boulder opals, unusually colored sapphires, baroque pearls, and tourmalines.
 The artists build every piece as a one-of-a-kind, highly original creation.
 While themes occasionally repeat, each granulation pattern is unique—making the pieces not only more beautiful but also adding to their value.